ahills60/ahills60.github.io/index.md

 ### Welcome to my GitHub user page.
 I'm Andrew Hills and I'm currently based in Sheffield, UK.
-I am a research associate at the [Department of Automatic Control and Systems Engineering](http://www.sheffield.ac.uk/acse/) at the [University of Sheffield](http://www.sheffield.ac.uk).
+I am a research fellow at the [Department of Automatic Control and Systems Engineering](http://www.sheffield.ac.uk/acse/) at the [University of Sheffield](http://www.sheffield.ac.uk).

 My research interests are signal processing, machine learning, data mining and fault detection.
 When I'm not researching, I enjoy music, piano playing, photography, walking/hiking, food and reading.
 I'd love to do more travelling.